On Causality in Domain Adaptation and Semi-Supervised Learning: an Information-Theoretic Analysis for Parametric Models: Main Results

 \section{Main Results}

-In this section, we will examine the excess risk for causal and anti-causal learning under various conditions of distribution shift, e.g., co-variate shift \citep{gretton2009covariate}, target shift \citep{zhang2013domain}, concept drift \citep{cai2021transfer}, etc. Before diving into the details, we informally outline our main results in Table~\ref{tab:result} under log-loss.
+In this section, we will examine the excess risk for causal and anti-causal learning under various conditions of distribution shift, e.g., covariate shift \citep{gretton2009covariate}, target shift \citep{zhang2013domain}, concept drift \citep{cai2021transfer}, etc.

+Before diving into the details, we informally outline our main results in Table~\ref{tab:result} under log-loss.
 Recall that in both causal and anti-causal learning, the goal is to learn the conditional distribution $P_T(Y|X)$ such that the label $Y$ can be predicted from the feature $X$ in the target domain.
-In causal learning, this corresponds to learning the potential outcome random variables $Y_{t,x_i}$.
-However, the unlabeled target data $X_t$ (``cause" in this case) do not contain information about $Y_{t, x_i}$ as they are independent under the ignorability condition.
-Therefore, the unlabeled target data are not useful in the causal learning case, as indicated in the table.
-The usefulness of the source data depends on the models.
-When the labeling distribution is invariant across two domains (e.g., $P_S(Y|X) = P_T(Y|X)$), the source data help reduce excess risk by providing information about $Y_{t,x_i}$, which is identical to $Y_{s,x_i}$.
+In causal learning, this corresponds to learning the outcome random variables $Y_{t,x_i}$.
+However, the unlabelled target data $X_t$ (``cause" in this case) do not contain information about $Y_{t, x_i}$ as they are independent under causal generating processes.
+Therefore, the unlabelled target data are not useful in the causal learning case, as indicated in the table.
+The usefulness of the source data depends on the causal settings.
+When the labelling distribution is invariant across two domains (e.g., $P_S(Y|X) = P_T(Y|X)$), the source data help reduce excess risk by providing information about $Y_{t,x_i}$, which is identical to $Y_{s,x_i}$.
 The learning rate is then shown to be $O(\frac{k}{m})$, where $k$ is the number of parameters and $m$ is the size of the source sample.
 On the other hand, if $P_S(Y|X) \neq P_T(Y|X)$, the source data generally do not provide information about $Y_{t,x_i}$ and the excess risk does not converge to zero even with sufficient source and target data.